“Science is extraordinarily effective at rooting out rubbish.”

 The discipline called “political science” is a branch of the social sciences, which includes sociology, psychology, anthropology, and economics.
 Social scientists study individual and social behavior.
 They explore questions that often come from established theoretical perspectives consisting of concepts, definitions, and a body of scholarly literature developed over time.
 As you engage in this political science class, make sure you pay attention to the various theoretical perspectives that exist in the discipline.
-Recall that this text approaches political science from a modified version of elite theory—namely, that a struggle exists between elites who use their money, access, and influence over political institutions and processes to consistently push government to serve their interests and ordinary people who use their votes to inconsistently push government to serve their interests.
+Recall that this text approaches political science from a modified version of elite theory, which takes the perspective that a struggle exists between elites who use their money, access, and influence over political institutions and processes to consistently push government to serve their interests and ordinary people who use their votes to inconsistently push government to serve their interests.
 We will use this lens through which to better understand how the political system in the United States works and for whom it works.

 Political scientists describe and explain political behavior.
 In doing so, they often look for patterns and relationships in what may appear to be a blizzard of random events.
 They know that while the political world is not as predictable as the physical world studied by chemists and physicists, they can study it systematically if they know where and how to look.
 Political scientists attempt to make empirical or verifiable statements about how the world of politics works.
 They carefully observe phenomena such as voting, political opinions, legislative decisions, campaign finance disclosures, presidential vetoes, Supreme Court decisions, and so forth.